wp-plugins/digishop/readme.txt

 DigiShop WordPress plugin is free to use for personal or commercial one.

 Run into issues or have questions/suggestions?
-Send them to help@WebWeb.ca
+Send them to help@orbisius.com

 == Screenshots ==
 1. Plugin icon when editing post/page